-Pilomyxoid astrocytomas are an aggressive variant of pilocytic astrocytoma with unique clinical and histopathologic characteristics.
+Pilomyxoid astrocytomas are an uncommon and aggressive variant of pilocytic astrocytoma with unique clinical and histopathologic characteristics.

-Pilomyxoid astrocytomas are usually encountered in young children and infants (mean age of 10 to18 months), however, adults cases have been described 3,4.
+Pilomyxoid astrocytomas are usually encountered in young children and infants (mean age of 10-18 months), however, adults cases have been described 3,4.
 As most of these tumours have been previously classified as pilocytic astrocytomas it is uncertain whether they have distinctive epidemiology 6.

-There is no characteristic clinical presentation and the symptoms will be related to the mass effect and the tumour location, usually symptoms of raised intracranial pressure or parenchymal compression 1-4.
+There is no characteristic clinical presentation and the symptoms will be related to the mass effect and the tumour location 1-4.
+Usually symptoms relating to increased intracranial pressure or parenchymal compression will be present 1-4.

 Although it has been suggested that pilomyxoid astrocytomas should be considered WHO grade II tumours (compared to pilocytic astrocytomas which are WHO grade I), in the 2016 update to the WHO classification of CNS tumours a formal grade has not been given 6.